 3. Kauai Chocolate Company

 OK, technically not a restaurant, but if you’re a chocolate fiend like me you HAVE to stop by the Kauai Chocolate Company!
-The give free samples of their Macademia Nut dark chocolates (mouthwateringly good) and, better yet, they’re right across from the brewing company!
+They give free samples of their Macadamia Nut dark chocolates (mouthwateringly good) and, better yet, they’re right across from the brewing company!

 Beer and dinner, followed by chocolate.
 What’s not to love?
-Make sure you try their ice cream while you’re there, too – you won’t be dissapointed.
+Make sure you try their ice cream while you’re there, too – you won’t be disappointed.

 4. Anything at the Coconut Marketplace

 The Coconut Marketplace is a food area on the coconut coast (east side).
 They have everything from Thai to coffee to tacos and more.
-We ate at nearly every place there, and were never dissapointed.
-Plus, the thai place is really affordable!
+We ate at nearly every place there and were never disappointed.
+Plus, the Thai place is really affordable!

-Just don’t make the mistake we did and get some shave ice early in your trip!
-Jojo shave ice has incredible shave ice with macademia nut ice cream that was mindblowing.
+Just don’t make the mistake we did and get some shaved ice early in your trip!
+Jojo shaved ice has incredible shaved ice with macadamia nut ice cream that was mindblowing.
 We didn’t try it till our last day on the island, and we regret not going sooner and getting it more!

 5. Puka Dog